Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Background

 \subsection{Decentralized Finance}

-Blockchain serves as a decentralized, peer-to-peer, and verifiable infrastructure that records and secures transactions through distributed consensus while preserving user anonymity.
-Built on top of blockchains, Decentralized Finance (DeFi) enables permissionless and composable financial services via smart contracts.
-The core components of DeFi are accounts and transactions, which define ownership and trigger contract execution.
+Blockchain provides a decentralized, peer-to-peer, and verifiable infrastructure that records and secures transactions through distributed consensus while preserving user anonymity.
+Built atop this foundation, Decentralized Finance (DeFi) enables permissionless and composable financial services through smart contracts.
+Its core elements are accounts and transactions, which define asset ownership and drive contract execution.